 Xaos specifies how likely an xform is to be chosen based on the previous xform that was chosen.
 Alternatively, this can also be expressed as the probability modifier of the next chosen xform based on the currently chosen one.
 These two methods of stating xaos are known as “from” and “to”.

-The table simultaneously displays the xaos probabilities in both forms.
+The table simultaneously displays the xaos probabilities in both forms, with the xform names shown in the headers.
 The columns show them in “from” form, hence the “F” prefix.
 The rows show them in “to” form, hence the “T” prefix.
 They can be thought of as such:

 Col N, Row M: If the last xform was at index N, adjust the probability weight of xform M by X amount on the next iteration.